-The Project would provide approximately 14.8 acres of ROS consisting of landscaped public open spaces and parks, recreation areas, a primary ground floor public promenade, walkways and walking paths, public piers, a new "living shoreline" area with constructed artificial wetlands and tidepools, and a new public urban beach.
-The proposed ROS would also include the existing Tuna Harbor Park, which would be retained and rehabilitated with new improvements, including new walkways, landscaping, and public restroom facilities.
-The existing Ruocco Park would be retained and relocated from its current location north of the existing Seaport Village to Kettner Mole, which would include new improvements, such as walkways, recreational areas, a nature play area and an event lawn for general recreation as well as outdoor concerts and events (Figure 6)
+The Project proposes approximately 16.2 acres of ROS consisting of landscaped public open spaces and parks, recreation areas, a primary ground floor public promenade, pedestrian paths, piers, a new "living shoreline" area with constructed artificial wetlands and tidepools, and an urban beach.
+The proposed ROS would also include the existing Tuna Harbor Park, which would be retained and improved with new walkways, landscaping, and public restroom facilities.
+The existing Ruocco Park would be preserved and relocated from its current location north of the existing Seaport Village to Kettner Mole, which would include enhancements to the pedestrian walks, recreational areas, the nature play area and provide a lawn for gathering, as well as outdoor concerts and events (Figure 6).